-It is no doubt that the role of a project manager (PM) covers a lot of scope.
-He needs a thorough knowledge of the construction industry which has unique challenge.
-So, it is reasonable to say that a PM must have an excel project management skill in facing changes that often happen unexpectedly in the field.
+It is no doubt that the role of a project manager (PM) covers a lot of scopes.
+He needs a thorough knowledge of the construction industry which has unique challenges.
+So, it is reasonable to say that a PM must have excellent project management skills in facing changes that often happen unexpectedly in the field.

 The responsibility that a PM holds does not only revolve around himself.
 He must make sure that the architect, contractor, and supplier finish their task on time and meet the established budget.
-Not only does PM require the management skill, but also a tool to help them meet the responsibility.
+Not only does PM require management skills, but also a tool to help them meet the responsibility.

-Fortunately, there’s a software for construction project management task.
-Combining this technology innovation and PMs’ expertise in handling project, the project can be accomplished successfully and efficiently.
+Fortunately, there’s software for construction project management tasks.
+Combining this technology innovation and PMs’ expertise in handling projects, the project can be accomplished successfully and efficiently.
 Here are 5 tips that every PMs can apply!

 Create a communication flow